-Our board of directors has determined that all members of the board of directors, except Suzanne T. Ildstad and Scott Requadt, are independent directors, including for purposes of the rules of the Nasdaq Global Market and the SEC.
+Our board of directors has determined that all members of the board of directors, except Suzanne T. Ildstad, Scott Requadt and Geoff MacKay, are independent directors, including for purposes of the rules of the Nasdaq Global Market and the SEC.
 In making such independence determination, our board of directors considered the relationships that each non-employee director has with us and all other facts and circumstances that our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
 In considering the independence of the directors listed above, our board of directors considered the association of our directors with the holders of more than 5% of our common stock.
 Upon the completion of this offering, we expect that the composition and functioning of our board of directors and each of our committees will comply with all applicable requirements of the Nasdaq Global Market and the rules and regulations of the SEC.
 There are no family relationships among any of our directors or executive officers.
 Dr. Ildstad is not an independent director under these rules because she is the Chief Scientific Officer of the Company.
 Similarly, Mr. Requadt is not an independent director under these rules because he is the President and Chief Executive Officer of the Company.
+Under the Nasdaq Global Market rules, Mr. MacKay is not an independent director until at least January 2022 because he currently serves as an executive officer of AvroBio, Inc., of which Mr. Requadt served as a member of the compensation committee until his resignation in January 2019.